-What powers do the police have to stop motorists and what should you say if you feel you have been stopped unfairly?
-Motor lawyer Jeanette Miller explains all.
+What powers do the police have to stop motorists?
+Motor lawyer Jeanette Miller explains.

-Strictly speaking, there is no such thing as being stopped unfairly by the police.
+Strictly speaking, there’s no such thing as being stopped unfairly by the police.

 This wide power is given to the police under section 163 of the Road Traffic Act 1988.

-If you do not stop, you are committing a criminal offence for which you could receive a fine.
+If you don't stop, you're committing a criminal offence for which you could receive a fine.

 The power to stop